-For the financial year ending September 2016 MaltaPost registered a pre-tax profit of €2.93 million.
-Although this was less than the figure for the previous financial year, in the present circumstances, this is considered to be satisfactory.
-Earnings per Share were maintained at €0.06c while Return on Equity attributable to shareholders stood at a healthy 10%.
+The financial year ending September 2017 saw MaltaPost register a pre-tax profit of €3.1 million, representing a 4% increase over the previous financial year.
+In a market environment characterised by intense competition, this result is considered to be satisfactory.
+Earnings per Share stood at €0.05 while Return on Equity attributable to shareholders once again reached a healthy 9%.

-A final net dividend of €0.04 per nominal 25 cent share is being proposed for approval by the shareholders.
-This is to be distributed either in new shares or in cash at the option of each shareholder.
+A final net dividend of €0.04 per nominal 25 cent share, payable in cash, is being proposed for approval by the shareholders at the Annual General Meeting.